-S.No Percentage of Attendance Remarks

-Secured not less than Students are permitted to

-1 75% of attendance of take the End Semester

-1 the 90 working days Examinations of any
+S.No Percentage of Attendance Remarks 1 Secured not less than 75% of attendance of the 90 working days during the semester.
+(67.5 days) Students are permitted to take the End Semester Examinations of any semester 2 Secured attendance between 74% and 65% Students can write the exam after paying the condo

-during the semester. semester

-(67.5 days)

-Secured attendance Students can write the exam

-2 between 74% and 65% after paying the condo nation

-between 74% and 03% fee.
+nation fee.

 Compensate the storage in

 attendance in the subsequent

 3 Secured attendance semester and appear for both

 3 between 64% and 50% semester papers together at

 the end of the latter semester

 with condo nation fee.

 Not eligible to the write the

 4 Secured below 50% End semester examinations

 4 attendance and she has to rejoin the same

 semester